Tuee22/effectful/documents/engineering/documentation_standards.md

 - [ ] No `Note over` in sequences
 - [ ] Labels use simple text (no `:`, `()`, `{}`)
 - [ ] Arrow types are consistent (don't mix styles)
+- [ ] Orientation is TB for diagrams with >3 sequential elements
 - [ ] Tested in GitHub preview
 - [ ] Tested in VSCode with recommended extension
 - [ ] Tested in Mermaid Live Editor (https://mermaid.live/)